platformio/platformio-docs/core/userguide/team/cmd_update.rst

 Description
 -----------

-Rename a team or update an existing details.
+Rename a team or update the existing details.

 Options
 ~~~~~~~